-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 Endpoints

 Now it’s time to fill our page with some dynamic content.
 We’ll adjust the landing page such that it shows a list of user avatars.
 To do so, we need to fetch a list of user information from an API endpoint.
-Most developing teams have a separate back end.
+Most developing teams have a separate backend.
 That would be the place to go.
-However, SvelteKit makes it easy to turn your application full stack using endpoint pages.
-Since we have no back end, we’ll create such a page.
+However, SvelteKit makes it easy to turn our application full stack using endpoints by creating

++server.js files.
+Since we have no backend, we’ll create such an endpoint.

 Instead of using a real database, we’ll generate some mock user data.
-To do so, we’ll use the library faker.
+To do so, we’ll use the faker library.
 Let’s install it with

 npm install -D faker.